-The Halflands is a fantasy setting for stories and role-playing games that I have been creating for a decade or two, one that is built on earlier worlds used for fantasy, science fiction and superhero role-playing games for another two or three decades before that.
+The Halflands is a fantasy setting for stories and role-playing games that I have been creating for a decade or two; one that is built on earlier worlds used for fantasy, science fiction and superhero role-playing games for another two or three decades before that.

 The Halflands is unlike these other places between worlds in that it has a fairly extensive geography, history and population of its own.
 It is a setting in which many stories can be told.
 Moreover, a number of other realms or otherworldly lands border on it, places like the Faerie Summerlands; Jinnistan, home of the Jinn; and Patala, the land of the Naga serpent-folk.
-As mentioned, for those who know how to find and walk them, there are paths—the Witch Paths—leading through the Halflands, taking them between worlds.
+As mentioned, for those who know how to find and walk them, there are paths—the Witch Paths—leading through the Halflands, taking travelers between worlds.

 For a tour of the main regions of the Halflands, visit this Guide.

 I’ve written a number of stories set in the Halflands, including two novels, a couple of comic book stories, and a short story.
 Two more novels and a children’s book are all in the works.
 The first story whose main setting is the Halflands themselves—Aunt Jenny—will be published in November.
 My first novel, The Demon Priest—published in 2021—has chapters set in the Halflands, but is set largely in a version of Earth, the same Earth that is the setting for the stories published by G-Man Comics.